abmoRobotics/isaac_rover_orbit/README.md

 # RL Agent (Mars Rover) for Isaac Gym
-This repository is currently in heavy development, please refer to https://github.com/abmoRobotics/isaac_rover_orbit/tree/dev, to get the latest version.
+This repository is currently in heavy development, please refer to the [DEV BRANCH](https://github.com/abmoRobotics/isaac_rover_orbit/tree/dev), to get the latest version.
 ## Introduction
 This project implements a Reinforcement Learning (RL) agent for autonomous mapless navigation in complex environments.
 The environment is simulated using Isaac Sim and implemented using the [ORBIT](https://isaac-orbit.github.io/orbit/) framework.